 In addition to his work for theatre, François-Noël has also presented several couture collections.
 From his atelier in Amsterdam he has worked as a couturier for an elite clientèle, specializing in bridal and evening wear.
 A versatile designer who enjoys creative collaborations he has worked on several projects across fashion and the performing arts such as Nochera, a high-end dance wear label inspired by the world of Tango and produced in Paris.

-In 2019, François-Noël designed the costumes for Dutch National Ballet's production of Balanchine's Ballet Imperial which premiered in Amsterdam in September, and for the full-length production of Coppelia which will be released in cinemas around the globe.
+In 2019, François-Noël designed the costumes for Dutch National Ballet's production of Balanchine's Ballet Imperial which premiered in Amsterdam in September, and for the full-length production of Coppelia which was later released in cinemas around the globe.
+In 2021, he has designed the costumes for Dutch National Ballet Young Creative, Milena Sidorova's newest work, Rose, which was premiered online in May.